 Grand Teton National Park Photography Workshop

-The second weekend in September in the Grand Tetons National Park isn’t yet fall, but it isn’t summer either.
-The grasses have gone brown and a tree here and there might just show signs of color.
+Early September in the Grand Tetons National Park is neither quite fall nor summer, but an interesting blend of both.
+The grasses have usually gone brown and a tree here and there might just show signs of color.
 It can be stormy (rain or snow), and it can be clear.
 It’s the transition time between seasons that I love to photograph.
 It’s also a relatively slow time in the park.
 I wouldn’t be surprised if we have some of the sunrise locations to ourselves.
 That makes these weekends perfect for a Grand Teton Photography Workshop.
-We’ll spend five days photographing the park from sunrise to sunset with a short break a midday for anyone that wants to take a nap, visit the visitor centers or download images or take a shower.
-Hikes are short and up to 1/2 mile from the trailhead.
-Mid-day offers an opportunity to do longer hikes on your own.
-Temps are awesome with averages ranging from 32 to 70°F. We will probably photograph the Milky Way, stars or moon one night.

 Bryan Hansel Photography is an authorized permittee of the National Park Service.
 He operates under a Commercial Use Authorization from the National Park Service.